Tom-PIT/Connected.Docs/en/Logistics/CodeLists/StockBoundaries.md

 Each record shows the **Entity**, **Min**, and **Max** stock quantities.
 If no value is defined for **Min** or **Max**, the table displays **0** by default.

-Stock boundaries can be edited directly within the table by clicking the numeric value in the **Min** or **Max** column and entering a new number.
+You can edit stock boundaries directly in the list view by clicking the numeric values in the **Min** or **Max** column and entering a new number.
 The changes are saved automatically once the field is updated.

 ![Stock Boundaries](../Assets/StockBoundaries.png "Stock Boundaries")